 - Advising by the Honors academic counselor;

 - Eligibility to live in Honors Hall or Rawlins Hall, two residence halls designated for students in the Honors College;

-- Invitations to special Honors events such as the Welcome Back Popsicle Party, Candy Breaks, Honors College Programming Council events, and STEM and Arts Interest Community events;
+- Invitations to special Honors College events, such as the Welcome Back Popsicle Party, Candy Breaks, Honors College Programming Council events, and STEM and Arts Interest Community events;

 - Assistance in applying for major scholarships, and